Jacques-Philippe/learning-ASP.NET-EF-Core/README.md

 dotnet add package Microsoft.EntityFrameworkCore.Design --version 6.0.1
 ```

+# Decimal vs float

+In summary, `decimal` is an exact value, whereas `float` is a more approximate value.
+So for things like money, use `decimal`, and for more apprximate scientific values, use `float`.

 # Issues I ran into

 ## "Unable to find an OpenAPI description" on HTTPREPL connect